by Alistair Hall

-Alistair is convinced that Arthur was real and that his book The Battle of Mount Badon: Ambrosius, Arthur and the Defence of Britain sets out to prove it.
+Alistair is convinced that Arthur was real and in his book The Battle of Mount Badon: Ambrosius, Arthur and the Defence of Britain he aims to prove it.

 We know this film was inspired by the theory, currently pushed by Linda Malcor and John Matthews the “historical advisors” to the film, that the origin of the Arthurian legend can be found in Lucius Artorius Castus a Roman officer stationed in Britain in the 2nd century apparently in command of a troop of Sarmatian cavalry, a theory rejected by most Arthurians as utter bollocks; which seems odd why the author would choose this as his book cover to entice us in?

 Why the author would chose to associate his book with this film which gave a dreadful reinterpretation of Arthur as the Roman officer is not an encouraging start.

 Alastair Hall tells us that in the year 2000 he began to believe that he had identified a number of locations for King Arthur’s battles.
 He held back for another 20 years before putting pen to paper.

 Following a long discussion on the ending of Roman Britain, the centrepiece of the book is the history of Britain 430 to 470 in which Hall asserts his claim to have discovered the true identity of Arthur, but he also rewrites history and provides a new structure and chronology.
 But he concedes that in reality this book is about the outcome of more complex events that occurred a century before; the ending of Roman Britain.